-- Public transit.
-If you live in an area that is well connected with public transit, it can be a very handy way to get around.
-Check your local public transit options and ask about reduced prices for older adults.
+- Public transportation.
+If you live in an area that is well connected with public transportation, it can be a very handy way to get around.
+Check your local public transportation options and ask about reduced prices for older adults.

 - Ride sharing.
 Family members, friends, and neighbors may be a resource for ride sharing.
 Offer to share the costs or to return the favor in a different way, such as cooking a meal or helping with yard work.

 - Community shuttles/senior transit.
 Your local community may have shuttle service available, especially for medical appointments.
 Some medical facilities, such as those for veterans, also have transportation options for medical appointments.
 Your local place of worship may also offer transit options.